MLogdberg/mlogdberg.github.io/_posts/2017-10-23-AzureFunctions-applicationsettings-arm.md

 The interesting section is the **appSettings** under the **siteConfig** shown bellow.

-It show the standard properties that is used when deploying a Azure Function and here we can add new Application Settings.
+Here is the standard properties that are used when deploying a Azure Function and here we can add new Application Settings. (note that ARM functions are used to get keys to the storage account)
 ```
 "properties": {
         "siteConfig": {